 SSC is committed to operating in an ethical and transparent manner in all of our operations.
 If you have any questions about the donation process you are free to contact us at any time.
 Our intention is to always be in service to Allah through serving His beloveds in the straightest way possible.
 And Allah is the Help, the Guide, the Generous, and the Best Manager of Our Affairs.
 May He always help and guide us and manage our affairs with mercy and generosity.
 Amin.

-Zakat al-Fitr is a special charity we give to help everyone have food and new clothing for ‘Eid al-Fitr, the special three-day feast at that concludes the month of Ramadan.
-Sidi instructed us to give $15-$20 per person in our household, and as with all zakah and sadaqa, we give charity if we can.
-One important point Sidi made often about zakat al-fitr is that because it’s to help people with ‘Eid expenses, it’s important to donate it by the second or third week of Ramadan so that SSC has time to distribute it to those in the community who need it, insha’allah.
+Zakat al-Fitr is a special charity we give to help everyone have food and new clothing for ‘Eid al-Fitr, the special three-day feast that concludes the month of Ramadan.
+Sidi instructed us to give $15-$25 per person in our household, and as with all zakah and sadaqa, we give charity if we can.
+One important point Sidi made often about zakat al-fitr is that because its purpose is to help people with ‘Eid expenses, it’s important to donate it by the second or third week of Ramadan so that SSC has time to distribute it to those in the community who need it, insha’allah.

 Fidya is charity we give when we are unable to complete our obligatory fasting during Ramadan.
 For whatever reason, you were unable to fast and you are still unable to fast to make up the days you missed.
 For these cases, Allah gives us a way to make up for the fasting by donating food to the hungry.
 Typically, the value of one day’s food is considered $5-$15 a day.
 However, Sidi always recommended we spend on this food what we spend on food for ourselves in a day.
 If you missed three days of fasting, you would donate enough to pay for three days of food, insha’allah.
 As with all charity, we do what we can, and Allah knows best.